Chapter 3:

 Vivian cried.

+Religion was dumb; it was built on lies and it distracted people from what was really important.
 But as I looked at Vivian in the dim light of the cathedral, I had to admit something.

-Religion is powerful.
+Religion was powerful.

 “...Alright Shinko.”
 She said, stepping away from me and moving to lean against the pulpit.
 “I can teach you about the world.”
 She looked at the stained glass window where the sunlight was coming from.
 “But it’s getting late.
 I’ll sleep in here.”

 “That sounds good, Ms. Vivian.”
 I nodded at her and watched as she sat down on one of the pews.
 “I will…” I looked around the cathedral until I saw the small wooden door in the back of the building.
 I didn’t know where it led, but it was where Vivian had broken into earlier.
+The wooden table was still propped up in front of it.
+“Also sleep in here.”

 I walked over to the other side of the aisle and sat down in the pew on the opposite side from hers.
+After a few more minutes, I laid down and fell asleep, hoping that she’d be able to help me tomorrow.